Zechtro/SEA_Salon/README.md

 ## Deployment Link
-- Navigate to "Deployments" in this repository and click the link Production – sea-salon environment
+- Navigate to "Deployments" in this repository and click the link in Production environment.

 ## Technologies Used